mashruf/hl7_parser/README.md

 ## Installation

-- Clone or download the folder
+- Clone or download the project
 - To run the test, install `pytest`
 - To install Pytest run following command